Updated 28/01/2026:

 Fast, floaty, and free forever.
 Xonotic’s community keeps it lean and mean with classic arena pacing and low GPU demands.

-- Minimum highlights: Hardware-accelerated OpenGL 2.1, ~4 GB RAM.
+- Minimum highlights: Hardware-accelerated OpenGL 2.1, around 4 GB RAM.

-Official download & requirements
+Official download and requirements

 AssaultCube: Counter-Strike Lite for Fossil PCs